Training and Communications

-WEBINAR: Tuesday December 17, 8:30am MST – Our Sales Strategy course will cover both the quantitative and qualitative elements of choosing and maintaining a mixed sales channel strategy for your business with revenue coming from various types of customers (retail/wholesale, food service, direct consumer, etc.).
+Our Sales Strategy course covers both the quantitative and qualitative elements of choosing and maintaining a mixed sales channel strategy for your business with revenue coming from various types of customers (retail/wholesale, food service, direct consumer, etc.).

-November 18, 2019, 9am–5pm – In this all-day in-person learning experience, we will use a butchery demo to guide producers through meaningful knowledge about variations in carcass breakdown, cutout, and options for cut choices that both maximize full carcass utilization while highlighting the benefits of grassfed practices.
+In this all-day in-person learning experience, we used a butchery demo to guide producers through meaningful knowledge about variations in carcass breakdown, cutout, and options for cut choices that both maximize full carcass utilization while highlighting the benefits of grassfed practices.

-Friday, September 13, 2019, 9 am – 5 pm.
-This workshop will provide New Mexico producers with a better understanding of grass finishing beef cattle.
-It will review all the factors that impact high quality grass finished beef while taking a closer look at how to build a quality program in the New Mexico environment.
+This workshop provided New Mexico producers with a better understanding of grass finishing beef cattle.
+It reviewed all the factors that impact high-quality grass-finished beef while taking a closer look at how to build a quality program in the New Mexico environment.

 Ranney Ranch and Audubon partner to protect birds by restoring grasslands.
 Land health has been my foremost interest from a childhood on a horse to work in environmental planning to assuming the management of our family ranch in New Mexico in 2002.
 I was initially...